agruen/photo-frame-slideshow-generator/README.md

 # Photo Slideshow with Advanced Face Detection

-A Python script that automatically crops photos to fit your display resolution while keeping faces visible using cutting-edge AI face detection, then generates an HTML slideshow with weather and clock display.
+A Python script that automatically crops photos to fit your display resolution while keeping faces visible using RetinaFace AI face detection, then generates an HTML slideshow with weather and clock display.
+Optimized for portrait→landscape cropping.

 ## 🐳 **Docker Setup (Recommended - No Dependency Hassles!)**